rofl0r/git-recreate/README.md

 - clone the git repo there. the process probably just takes a few seconds, since most dedicated servers are behind GBit connections.
-- cd into the clone and do `tar cf myproject.tar .git/`. it makes no sense no to waste time using compression since the contents of .git are already compressed.
+- cd into the clone and do `tar cf myproject.tar .git/`. it makes no sense to waste time using compression since the contents of .git are already compressed.
 - put myclone.tar in some directory thats available via http.
 - download the file via `wget -c myhost.com/myproject.tar`.